topherCantrell/ZoeBoard/ZoeLanguage.md

 Variables are global to all functions in a program (but not between separate programs).

-Variables are two-byte unsigned values 0-65535.
+Variables are 15-bit unsigned values 0-32767.

-You define a variable with the ```var``` keyword like
+You define a variable with the ```var``` keyword like:

 ```js
 var color